le-doux/bitsy/docs/docs/technical/system.md

 ## v0.2

 ### About

-These APIs are the foundation on which the bitsy engine is built.
-They are currently experimental and likely to change significantly from version to version - at least until they reach v1.0.
+These APIs are the base layer on which the bitsy engine is built.
+When combined with a JavaScript intepreter, they define the system requirements for bitsy.

 The web implementation of these APIs is found in `editor/script/system/system.js` ([source](https://github.com/le-doux/bitsy/blob/main/editor/script/system/system.js)).
 I've also written a standalone desktop implementation called [bitsybox](https://ledoux.itch.io/bitsybox) ([source](https://github.com/le-doux/bitsybox)).

+NOTE: Currently these are experimental and likely to change significantly from version to version - at least until they reach v1.0.

 ## Specification